 Irish Salary Calculator 2026

 Calculate your net take-home pay in Ireland after Income Tax, Universal Social Charge (USC), and PRSI deductions.
-Enter your gross salary, tax credits, and pension contributions to see a full breakdown using 2026 rates and bands from the Revenue Commissioners.
+Use it as a salary calculator Ireland page for annual, monthly, weekly, and even hourly-to-annual checks with 2026 rates and bands.

+This page is built for searches like salary calculator Ireland, annualised income calculator, and hourly-to-salary lookups.
 Ireland operates a progressive income tax system with two rates.
 The standard rate of 20% applies to income up to the standard rate cut-off point, which is 44,000 euro for a single person in 2026.
 Income above this threshold is taxed at the higher rate of 40%.
-Married couples with one income have a cut-off of 53,000 euro, while married couples with two incomes can have up to 88,000 euro at the standard rate (with each spouse limited to 44,000 euro).
-Your tax liability is then reduced by tax credits, with a single person receiving 1,875 euro in personal tax credit and a married couple receiving 3,750 euro.
-An employee tax credit of 1,875 euro also applies to PAYE workers.
+Married couples with one income have a cut-off of 53,000 euro, while married couples with two incomes can have up to 88,000 euro at the standard rate.

 Understanding USC and PRSI Deductions